Lachlan-Ikeguchi/perseus-v2/docs/source/tutorials/adding-i2c-device.md

 ### Hardware

+- PC (laptop etc)
-- Raspberry Pi (e.g., Raspberry Pi 4 or 5 with 8GB RAM recommended for ROS2)
+- Raspberry Pi 4 or 5 with at least 4GB RAM recommended running Ubuntu 24.04
 - MPU6050 I2C sensor module (or another I2C sensor with known address and register map)
+- Your Pi and Laptop connected to the same network
+- Power supply and a USB drive (if neededing to install Ubuntu 24.04 on the Pi)
-- Jumper wires and a breadboard for connections
+- Optional: Jumper wires and a breadboard for connections
-- Power supply and microSD card (16GB or larger)
+- Note for the Pi 5: An active cooler will help performance
-- Optional: Active cooler and NVMe SSD for improved performance on Raspberry Pi 5
+- Note for the Pi 5: an NVMe SSD (requiring an additional board) will dramatically improved performance

 ### Software

-- Ubuntu 24.04 LTS installed on the Raspberry Pi (required for ROS2 Jazzy Tier 1 support)
+- Ubuntu 24.04 LTS installed on the Raspberry Pi
 - Basic familiarity with Linux terminal commands, Python and/or C++ programming

-### Tools

-- Internet connection for downloading packages
-- A computer for SSH access (optional, for headless setup)
+# Overview

+You will be setting up a I2C device to sense the environment, turn this into data which is read by the Raspberry Pi.
+Then in turn the Raspberry Pi will take this data and run a ROS2 node (which you will create) to publish this data as a ROS2 topic (in the appropriate message structure).
+Then on your PC which is connected to the same network, you will visualise the data being published in real time using RViz2.

 ## Step 0: Set up your PC according to the Getting Started